Tronco2018/troncofetch/README.md

-TroncoFetch
-This is an experimental tool made for fun as an alternative to neofetch.
+TroncoFetch is an experimental tool made for fun as an alternative to neofetch.